 Nagin and Paternoster (2000) find that juvenile crime is a strong predictor of adult crime.
 So most incarcerated youth will commit additional crimes in their lifetimes.
 And many will become “frequent users”—adults who cycle repeatedly through emergency rooms, homeless shelters, and jails.
 This isn’t just costly.
 It’s tragic.

-Youth are more likely to be incarcerated for misdemeanors than violent crimes.
-And their life outcomes are grim.
+Youth are more likely to be incarcerated for misdemeanors than violent crimes, with potentially far-reaching consequences.
 In 2004, the Juvenile Justice Education Enhancement program found that incarcerated youth are years behind their appropriate grade level.
-And childhood delinquency is often linked to substance use and dependency, a reliance on public benefits, and other adverse life events like teen pregnancy and divorce.
+And frequent childhood school absences are often linked to substance use and dependency, a reliance on public benefits, and other adverse life events like teen pregnancy and divorce.

-Research by Kirk and Sampson (2013) finds that juvenile offenders are less likely to graduate from high school and college, and Kling (2006) finds juvenile delinquents will have worse employment and earnings outcomes than their peers.
+Research by Kirk and Sampson (2013) finds that juveniles involved in the criminal justice system are less likely to graduate from high school and college, and Kling (2006) finds that they will have worse employment and earnings outcomes than their peers.
 If they start a family, this only exposes their kids to the perpetual cycle of crime and poverty.
-The same cycle they fell victim to in the first place.

-Cohen and Piquero (2009) estimate that the present value of saving a 14-year-old from a life of crime can range from $2.6 to 5.3 million.
-Still, little research exists on how best to divert young offenders.
+Cohen and Piquero (2009) estimate that the present value of helping a 14-year-old avoid a life of crime can range from $2.6 to 5.3 million.
+Still, little research exists on how best to do this.
 Across the nation, juvenile justice centers offer a wide range of diversion programs, most of which incorporate punitive and community service elements.
 Some occur in groups, some involve families, some are purely individual.
 But we know too little about which models are actually effective in reducing juvenile crime.
 And we need to know what works.
 The lives of our kids—the futures of our communities—depend on it.